State reports one COVID-related death in Collin County today

 Collin County and Texas Health and Human Services released updated COVID-19 information.

-Today, a decrease of 15 hospitalizations throughout the state were reported at 4,248 of which 1,186 cases were reported hospitalized in North Texas, nine more thanyesterday.
+Today, a jump of 269 hospitalizations throughout the state were reported at 4,588 of which 1,341 cases were reported hospitalized in North Texas, 79 higher than yesterday.

 An updated breakdown of all Collin County cases to date is available at: https://apps.collincountytx.gov/reports/COVID19/Daily%20Report%20by%20City.xlsx